TimMilesCox/RTA1/rta/util.rta/README.txt

 in reality a memory parallel to and outside of executable space.
 That actual driver is discussed a little later

+fs24 file system has a maximum extent size of 262144 words

+Analagous executable-space resident core file systems are similarly organised, but with a maximum extent size of 4096 words.
+Core-resident files are visible to linkers and do need a directory search or open.
+They are read-only and constructed with utility 4kformat instead of fsformat

 The Generic FS Architecture
 ___________________________